Create a Website Account - Manage notification subscriptions, save form progress and more.

 For additional information and questions visit the Minnesota DNR.
 You may also email the DNR or reach them at 651-296-6157 or 888-MINNDNR.

 Yes, you can!
 We are located in the lower level of New Brighton City Hall.

 To save time start the online application and bring the confirmation with you.

+We are not able to offer exams for CDL or Motorcycle.
 Search for exam locations near you.